ces-peie/vico-analysis/docs/variables/elegibleRespira.md

 ViCo case definition. `elegibleRespiraViCo = 1` when all the following is true:
 1. Case originates from the catching area
 2. At least one respiratory illnes sympthom is present
-3. There's an indication of infection
+3. There's a sign of infection

 ```vb
 If (